 loads the third block on the tape at address 30000, and ignores all other blocks.
 (To see information on the blocks in a TAP or TZX file, use the tapinfo.py command.)
-The --ram option can also be used to move blocks of bytes from one location to another, POKE values into individual addresses or address ranges, and modify memory with XOR and ADD operations before the snapshot is saved.
+The --ram option can also be used to move blocks of bytes from one location to another, POKE values into individual addresses or address ranges, modify memory with XOR and ADD operations, and initialise the system variables before the snapshot is saved.
 For more information on the operations that the --ram option can perform, run: